AmillyW/AmillyW/README.md

 # Contact Information:
 - For academic and research-related matters: amillyforph@outlook.com
-- For all other inquiries awforph67@gmail.com
+- For all other inquiries: awforph67@gmail.com

 # Interests
 - International Music